Ash has worked in animal shelter medicine for nearly a decade, and has helped identify some of the most obscure mixed-breed dogs.

 What's the Difference Between Purebred and Crossbred Dogs?

-This is an easy rule out.
+This is easy to rule out.
 If you acquired your dog from a certified registry and source, such as an American Kennel Club breeder or a breed-specific rescue, you most likely have documentation of your dog's pedigree or a firm idea of what your dog is comprised of, and hooray, you scored 100%.
-Yes, your dog is a purebred.
+Yes, your dog is purebred.
 Your feathery Golden Retriever's parents are, you guessed it, Golden Retrievers.